tttp/civi-charlatan/README.md

 You have installed [civicrm](http://www.civicrm.org), but realised you don't have friends or contacts?
 Fed up of having activities with the same 102 contacts that ship by default with civi?

-civi-charlatan is going to fill your social life with lots of interesting sounding contacts from all around the word.
+civi-charlatan is going to fill your social life with lots of interesting sounding contacts from all around the world.
 You will even have their emails, addresses and phones!

 It's like buying followers on twitter or "like" on facebook, but even better, it's free.